ActivitySim/activitysim/docs/models.rst

 Transit Pass Subsidy
 --------------------

-(**In development**) The transit pass model is defined as persons who purchase or are provided a transit pass.
-The transit pass model consists of two submodels - this transit pass subsidy model and a person :ref:`transit_pass_ownership` model.
-Person transit pass subsidy status is a variable in the person transit pass ownership model.
+The transit fare discount model is defined as persons who purchase or are provided a transit pass.
+The transit fare discount consists of two submodels - this transit pass subsidy model and a person :ref:`transit_pass_ownership` model.
+The result of this model can be used to condition downstream models such as the person :ref:`transit_pass_ownership` model and the tour and trip mode choice models via fare discount adjustments.

-The main interface to the work from home model is the :py:func:`~activitysim.examples.example_semcog.extensions.transit_pass_subsidy` function.
-This function is registered as an orca step in the example Pipeline.
+The main interface to the transit pass subsidy model is the :py:func:`~activitysim.examples.example_semcog.extensions.transit_pass_subsidy` function.
+This function is registered as an Inject step in the example Pipeline.

 Core Table: ``persons`` | Result Field: ``transit_pass_subsidy`` | Skims Keys: NA